-All MHTMTM MicroDrive barriers are available as "left version" and "right version". $\rightarrow$ See type code, page 28 and starting on page 29, Fig. 4.
+All MHTMTM MicroDrive barriers are available as "left version" and "right version". $\rightarrow$ See type code, page 27 and as of page 29, Fig. 4 to Fig. 6.

 If required, you can also remove the barrier arm yourself from one side of the barrier housing and replace it on the other.